kyma-project/kyma/docs/operation-guides/01-install-kyma.md

   openssl req -x509 -newkey rsa:4096 -keyout key.pem -out crt.pem -days 365
   ```

-  When prompted, provide your credentials, such as your name and your domain (as wildcard: `*.$DOMAIN`).
+  When prompted, provide your credentials, such as your name and your domain, as wildcard: `*.$DOMAIN`.

   Then, pass the certificate files to the deploy command: